Magene P715s Review – All you need to know

 Although a DIY aftermarket solution existed, Assioma didn’t initially have an SPD-SL cleat option.
 Magene is starting with a Shimano option – the ‘S’ in 715s stands for Shimano.
 The P715 K model is KEO-cleat compatible.

-Setup and first Ride
+Set up and first Ride

 Installing onto some DuraAce cranks was easy, as I had the right-sized Allen wrench.
 The pods didn’t wake up from movement, so I put them on the magnetic chargers, and they came to life.
 The chargers snapped on very positively.
 First-time setup with the Magene Utility app was also pretty easy.

-I prefer using a large Allen wrench for changing pedals, as it gives a secure, tight fit with minimal effort.
+I prefer using a large Allen wrench to change pedals, as it provides a secure, tight fit with minimal effort.
 However, the newer Assioma PRO RS opts for a more universally available spanner, which has advantages.
 Each approach has trade-offs.
 For instance, the Allen key hole Magene uses takes up internal space that could be used for electronics.
 This design constraint partly explains why the P715 relies on an external pod.
 In contrast, Assioma’s use of a spanner for tightening allows for a more compact internal layout, contributing to the pedal’s cleaner, sleeker look.
-It’s easier to get the required 32Nm of tightening torque with the Magene using a torque wrench than with a spanner on the Assiomas (impossible to measure with my kit).
+It’s easier to achieve the required 32 Nm of tightening torque with the Magene using a torque wrench than with a spanner on the Assiomas (which my kit can’t measure).

 The app isn’t as clean as Assioma’s, but it works.
 I updated the firmware of each pedal and set the correct crank length.
 I wanted to calibrate the pedals using the app just for the heck of it, and it was a good job I tried, as I discovered that the crank length hadn’t been saved for some reason.
 Long story short, after re-opening the app a few times, I sorted everything out.